IVD-Mechanobiology/FEBio-Mechanobiological/README.md

 This repository contains a C++ implementation of a custom multiphasic material extending the FEBio framework to couple **mechanics, solute transport, cellular metabolism, extracellular matrix turnover, fixed charge density evolution, and degeneration-dependent tissue properties**.

 The implementation was developed for research purposes in the context of computational mechanobiology of the intervertebral disc.
+The scientific objectives, mathematical formulation and associated equations, implementation strategy, and main simulation results are described in the associated publication:

+> Cachot, U., Kandil, K., Zaïri, F., Zaïri, F. (2026).
+A multiscale computational framework coupling poromechanics, metabolism, and matrix turnover to predict long-term evolution of intervertebral disc degeneration.

+This repository provides the corresponding software implementation, including the custom material, reaction, diffusivity, and load-controller components required to reproduce and further develop the proposed mechanobiological framework.

 ---